-Concluding, dynamical friction appears having only small signatures on the models we investigated.
-On the other side, albeit theoretically-motivated, the dynamical pressure model shows highly-performing changes into the shapes that are expected once friction is involved.
+In conclusion, dynamical friction appears to have only small signatures in the models we investigated.
+On the other side, albeit theoretically motivated, the dynamical pressure model shows highly-performing changes into the shapes that are expected once friction is involved.
 Thus, on the one hand, the latter clearly appears more probable to be measured.
-Conversely, the first case appears hard to be disentangled from the background dark energy.
-Remarkably, both are not excluded, since it would be possible to experimentally constrain the associated free parameters to check which values are thus expected to correctly reproduce a friction contribution.
-For the sake of completeness, we expect the dynamical pressure model to behave less deeply, being constructed in the simplest way in which the pressure itself is modified as due to the inclusion of a friction term.
+Conversely, the first case appears to be hard to disentangle from the background dark energy.
+Remarkably, both are not excluded since it would be possible to experimentally constrain the associated free parameters to check which values are thus expected to correctly reproduce a friction contribution.
+For the sake of completeness, we expect the dynamical pressure model to behave less deeply, being constructed in the simplest way in which the pressure itself is modified as a result of the inclusion of a friction term.